trevorkerney/C-Data-Structure-Libraries/Data Structures/TArray/README.md

         return 0;
 }
 ```
-This must be implemented after the inclusion of TVector and before the use of any function that uses searching/sorting methods.
+This must be implemented after the inclusion of TVector and before the use of any method that uses searching/sorting methods.

 Replace all instances of "myType" with the name of the type/class.

 *explspec* is a #define that expands to "template<>".
 You don't have to use it, but I think it improves readability.

+---

 ## Public Methods: